kashyaparun25/Mental-Health-Chatbot-using-RoBERTa-and-Gemini/README.md

 #### RoBERTa (Robustly Optimized BERT Approach)
 RoBERTa was chosen as the primary model due to its state-of-the-art performance in natural language understanding tasks.
 It provides robust contextual embeddings, making it suitable for nuanced emotion classification tasks.

+## You can download the trained model from my Hugging Face repo [RoBERTa_GoEmotion](kashyaparun/Mental-Health-Chatbot-using-RoBERTa-fine-tuned-on-GoEmotion)

 #### Repository Structure
 ```
 Mental-Health-Chatbot-using-RoBERTa-and-Gemini/